erjank/teaching/motivation.md

 because they have some deficit, such as lack of prior experience) and instead use a systems approach (i.e., we need to change the system because it produces these disparities).

+FIXME: women aren't leaving computing because they don't know what it's like; they're leaving because they *do* know.

 A great example of how stereotypes work in general was presented in Patitsas et al's "Evidence That Computer Science Grades Are Not